Stay at Aisling House

 Historic Hospitality in Winchester

-Aisling House offers a unique stay within a restored Victorian home built circa 1888, located in Winchester, Kentucky’s historic Thomson Subdivision.
+Aisling House offers a unique stay within a restored Victorian home built circa 1891, located in Winchester, Kentucky’s historic Thomson Subdivision.
 Designed for both comfort and character, the home invites guests to experience a slower pace—where shared spaces, architectural detail, and thoughtful restoration shape the experience.

 Ideal for group stays, mini getaways, and those seeking a more memorable alternative to traditional lodging, Aisling House provides both proximity to downtown Winchester and the privacy of a full-home rental.

-❋ Whole-Home Accommodations
+Whole-Home Accommodations

 Seven bedrooms, eight beds, and four full baths comfortably host up to 16 guests, offering both shared gathering spaces and private retreats.

-❋ Historic Character, Thoughtfully Restored
+Historic Character, Thoughtfully Restored

 Original architectural details remain at the heart of the home, carefully preserved and complemented by modern updates for comfort and ease.

-❋ Walkable, Yet Set Apart
+Walkable, Yet Set Apart

 Located just minutes from downtown Winchester, Aisling House offers convenient access while maintaining a sense of quiet and separation.

-❋ Designed for Gathering
+Designed for Gathering

 From the front porch to interior common spaces, the home is arranged to encourage connection, conversation, and shared time.

 The bedrooms at Aisling House are designed as a collection of private retreats, each offering its own character and sense of place within the home.
+Thoughtfully appointed with king and queen accommodations, fireplaces, and refined details throughout, each room balances historic charm with modern comfort.

 Bedrooms & Suites

-Library Suite
+Library Suite (First Floor)

-• King Murphy Bed
+King Bed

-• Handicap Accessible Bathroom
+Handicap Accessible Bathroom

-• Amenities: fireplace, television, dedicated workspace, wardrobe, front porch access
+Amenities: fireplace, television, dedicated workspace, wardrobe, front porch access

 The Library in its bedroom configuration offers a Suite with a quiet, private retreat on the main floor of the house.
 Designed for both comfort and accessibility, it is ideal for a host, honored guest, or those who prefer to avoid stairs.
-With close proximity to the main living spaces, a full bath nearby, it provides both connection and separation in equal measure.
+With close proximity to the main living spaces, a full bath, it provides both connection and separation in equal measure.

 This suite features a king bed, fireplace, television, dedicated workspace, wardrobe available in parlor, and private access to front porch and library terrace.